UnitedHealthcare CEO Brian Thompson's 'premeditated' attack and suspect's getaway: timeline

 Authorities have not revealed a motive, but after bullet casings at the scene were found with words "deny", "depose" and "defend" written on them – a possible reference to the book "Delay, Deny, Defend: Why Insurance Companies Don't Pay Claims and What You Can Do About It" – speculation swirled that the slaying may have grown out of resentment for a denied claim.

-Thompson was separated from his wife, Pauline, at the time of his death and the Minnesota-based firm's parent company laid off workers in multiple states in September, according to The Star-Tribune.
+Thompson was separated from his wife, Paulette, at the time of his death and the Minnesota-based firm's parent company laid off workers in multiple states in September, according to The Star-Tribune.

 UNITED HEALTHCARE CEO BRIAN THOMPSON MURDER: LIVE UPDATES